RadianSimulations/ghpc-feedback/.github/ISSUE_TEMPLATE/bug_report.md

 If this issue is regarding a crash or an issue during gameplay, please attach a Player.log file from the session where the issue occurred.
 The last two Player.log files generated during play sessions can be found here: `C:\Users\[USERNAME]\AppData\LocalLow\Radian Simulations LLC\GHPC`

 If the player log includes a reference to a crash.dmp file, you should attach that as well.
+If there is no crash dump located where the Player.log references it, check `%LOCALAPPDATA%\CrashDumps` and find the crash dump file corresponding to the application at the time the crash occurred.

 **Sources**